Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Mainnet.md

 !!! warning

-    If staking funds on the network, the funds are locked until transfers are enabled in a future phase of the consensus layer network.
+    If staking funds on the network, the funds are locked until transfers are enabled in a future upgrade of the consensus layer.

 Use the [validator checklist] as a guide to secure your validator keys and hardware.